 HARRIS, JOHN (1813–1836).
 John Harris, Alamo defender, was born in Kentucky in 1813 and lived in 1836 in Gonzales, Texas.
 He took part in the siege of Bexar and later served in the Bexar garrison in Capt.
-Robert Whiteqv's infantry company, the Bexar Guards.
+Robert White's infantry company, the Bexar Guards.
 Sometime before the siege of the Alamo began, Harris returned to his home in Gonzales, where he was mustered into the Gonzales Ranging Company of Mounted Volunteers on February 23, 1836.
 He returned to the Alamo with this group on March 1, 1836, and died in the battle of the Alamo five days later.

 Daughters of the American Revolution, The Alamo Heroes and Their Revolutionary Ancestors (San Antonio, 1976).
 Daughters of the Republic of Texas, Muster Rolls of the Texas Revolution (Austin, 1986).
 John H. Jenkins, ed., The Papers of the Texas Revolution, 1835–1836 (10 vols., Austin: Presidial Press, 1973).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Bill Groneman, "HARRIS, JOHN," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fhaev.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Bill Groneman, "HARRIS, JOHN," accessed August 13, 2020, http://www.tshaonline.org/handbook/online/articles/fhaev.

 Uploaded on June 15, 2010.
 Modified on March 1, 2020.
 Published by the Texas State Historical Association.